Back

 Step 1.
 Examine the potential competitors of your product — and their strengths

 Conduct market research, identify the appropriate target audience and the problems they face when using existing real estate apps.
-In our case, we also ask for an entrepreneur’s idea of the final product.
-And help figure out how to turn their vision into reality.
+In our case, we also ask for an entrepreneur’s idea of the final product, which helps us to turn their vision into reality.

 Step 2.
 Prepare a strategy, features to be included, and a listings database